 And tremendous is exactly what Crisp has experienced at the college level which is why he is our Alum of the Month for March.
 As he prepares for a late season run, Crisp did have time to touch base with Bobcat Nation:

-Bobcat Nation: How did Brewster prepare you for the rigors of life after high school?
+Bobcat Nation: How did Brewster help you prepare for the rigors of life after high school?

-Bobcat Nation: What was your fondest memories of being a student-athlete at Brewster?
+Bobcat Nation: What are your fondest memories during your PG year at Brewster?

 Bobcat Nation: What has been your greatest accomplishment since leaving Brewster?

-Bobcat Nation: What are you looking forward to in the second half of this season?
+Bobcat Nation: What are you looking forward to as your college career comes to an end?

 Crisp: I am just really looking forward to playing in the NCAA Tournament in a few weeks.
 It will be the first time in my four years, and it is going to be an incredible experience!

 Bobcat Nation: What advice can you give to our current Brewster students?